WallStreetMojo

 These are the key features of these periodical reports –

-• Trends: These reports talks about the current trend and the possible future trend.
+• Trends: These reports discuss current trends and possible future trends.
 The graphs, the data points, and the actual results help the management look deep into the challenges the business has been facing, and they can find the best alternatives for the same.
-Management accounting doesn’t only talk about the business trend; it also talks about the controllable and uncontrollable factors, the key areas that need the attention of management, and how the company is being viewed by the investors.
+Management accounting doesn't only talk about the business trend; it also talks about the controllable and uncontrollable factors, the key areas that need management's attention, and how the investors view the company.

 • The culmination of quantitative and qualitative data points: The management accounting reports don’t only concentrate on quantitative data points, but also on qualitative data points.
 Management accounting takes help from cost accounting and financial accounting, but it also uses tools like balanced scorecards and other charts to measure the qualitative aspects of the business.

 • Informal and prepared for internal use: These management reports have no structure.
 They are prepared informally, and there are no statutory requirements for producing structured reports under management accounting.
 And these reports are not shown to the investors or potential shareholders.
-These are prepared just for management only on the basis of which they make effective decisions.
+These are prepared for management only based on which they make effective decisions.

 • Predictive statements: As mentioned earlier, management accounting is all about predicting the future.
 These reports include a good number of predictive statements.
 These predictive statements are indicators of what might happen in the future, and they are based on both future forecasts and historical information.